If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 One time a suggested oral remedy for constipation, in 2002, the FDA required that all aloe laxative products be removed from the U.S. market (or reformulated) as there was not enough necessary safety data.
 (1)

 While our reviews do not include such items, always read labels and be mindful of the potential for any unregulated aloe products.

 As mentioned, the benefits of topical aloe vera application extend much further than simply sunburn soothing.

-This 2008 article, from the Indian Journal of Dermatology, details how aloe vera contains dozens upon dozens of potentially active constituents that provide immense nutritive and anti-inflammatory properties.
+A 2008 article, from the Indian Journal of Dermatology, details how aloe vera contains dozens upon dozens of potentially active constituents that provide immense nutritive and anti-inflammatory properties.
+(2)